amit-kumar-18/HeadLiner---The-News-App/README.md

 This app is fully responsive so users can use it in various devices i.e. moblie phones, tablets and desktop.

-Users can read short description of top headlines from a varity of geners like sports, politices, entertainment, global and technology with each containing 100+ page results.
+Users can read short description of top headlines from a variety of geners like sports, politices, entertainment, global and technology with each containing 100+ page results.

 I have used Bulma Framework with CSS for this project.